ejayynt/sterling-oak-ddq/README.md

 ## Assumptions I Made

 - Questionnaires are `.docx` files with a two-column table (question | answer) — I kept this specific because the export needs to preserve the exact original structure
-- Reference documents are text-heavy `.docx` policy files — no complex tables or embedded images
+- Reference documents can be `.docx`, `.pdf`, or `.txt` — the system auto-detects format and extracts text accordingly
 - SQLite is fine for a demo — a real deployment would use PostgreSQL
 - Mistral's free API tier is sufficient — rate limits haven't been an issue with normal usage